Taxation of Partnerships

 Partners' Tax Capital Accounts = Assets − Liabilities

-Any property contributed to the partnership increases the partner's interest by the value of the property.
+Any property contributed to the partnership increases the partner's interest by the property value.
 However, if the partner had debt on the property when it was transferred to the partnership, and the partnership assumes the liability, then the value of the property to the contributing partner = the property's fair market value + the portion of the liability that still applies to the contributing partner.
 So if a partner contributes land with a fair market value of $10,000 to a 50/50 partnership, where the contributing partner has a tax basis of $5000 and a mortgage of $4000 on the property, then the partner's capital interest is increased by the value of the contribution, which = $10,000 + 1/2 of the mortgage that the partner is still liable for, equaling a total of $12,000.
 No taxes are due on any gain until the property is sold or otherwise disposed of.

 When a partner contributes services for a percentage of the profits, that amount is ordinary taxable income in the year the partner provided the services.
 This is a common situation where one partner has the money while the other partner has the expertise and time to operate the business.
-The assumption of a liability of the partnership by a partner is considered a contribution of capital in the amount of the liability.

 However, if a person contributes services to receive a profits interest in the partnership, then the value of that interest is not taxable unless: